Parsa-Rajabi/cpsc-2350/about/syllabus_bits/policies.md

 For information about COVID-19, please visit [Langara COVID-19 FAQ](https://langara.ca/news-and-events/covid-19/faqs/faqs-health.html).

+Based on the Order of the Provincial Health Officer, Langara has suggested a few guidelines for teaching activities.
+Here are some of the important ones:

+- Marks are no longer required and will be a personal choice.
+If you forget your mask and want one, disposable masks are available from Student Central in Burnaby and at the information desks in Vancouver and Surrey.
+- Stay home, get tested, and notify the instructor if you feel sick or are experiencing COVID-19-like symptoms -- we'll work it out.
+- Be respectful to others.
+People have different comfort levels and are going through things at their own pace.
+You never know what someone else is dealing with.

 ## Data Privacy

 This course may use an electronic (online) instructional resource that is located outside of Canada